hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="kubernetesreadauthrole"></a>
 # **KubernetesReadAuthRole**
-> void KubernetesReadAuthRole (string name, string kubernetesMountPath = null)
+> void KubernetesReadAuthRole (string name, string kubernetesMountPath = "kubernetes", TimeSpan? wrapTTL = null)

 Register an role with the backend.